 The one with the ‘Dutch’ girl (who clearly wasn’t Dutch)

-In this episode, they didn’t actually try to speak Dutch — but they do try to pronounce the infamous Dutch guttural g.
+In this episode, they didn’t actually try to speak Dutch — but they do try to pronounce the infamous Dutch G.

-But, there’s even more pure Friends gold when Chandler asks Joey “where do the Dutch come from?”
-Check out the full clip below:
+But, there’s even more pure Friends gold when Chandler asks Joey: “where do the Dutch come from?”

 The one where the identity thief steals the Dutch language

-Short and sweet is this Dutch clip — but don’t think we didn’t notice those Friends writers reusing the same Pennsylvania Dutch joke as in the previous clip!
-In this episode, Monica has had her identity stolen.
-When she goes to catch the culprit she tells the identity thief her name is “Monana” — and that it’s Dutch (um, okay Monica). 😂
+In this episode, Monica has her identity stolen.
+When she goes to catch the culprit, she tells the identity thief her name is “Monana” — and that it’s Dutch (um, okay Monica). 😂

-Like being caught out lying about skills on your resume (is my boss anywhere nearby?) the identity thief just happens to speak Dutch too.
+Like being caught lying about skills on your resume (is my boss anywhere nearby?), the identity thief just happens to speak Dutch too.
 “May I have this dance?” she asks.
-Grab some popcorn and let the awkwardness ensure:
+Grab some popcorn, skip to minute 2:55 and let the awkwardness ensure:

 The one where they prey on a dying Dutch woman

-send your best wishes snap up that housing right up before she’s cold.
+send your best wishes snatch up that housing right up before she’s cold.

 But perhaps we could take a leaf out of their book to try to get a good apartment in the Dutch housing crisis?

 What do you think of these Dutch moments in one of the most successful American sitcoms of all time?
-A good portrayal of the Netherlands?
-Or butchered beyond recognition?
-Let us know in the comments below!
+Tell us in the comments below!